| AMMSoft's Batch/RF Scanning

 ensuring buy-in on the part of your warehousemen, supervisors

+and office staff.
 We can also employ a task-based scanning model, in which the operator requests the next task via a scanner.
 The system responds by loading the next batch or the next lot the operator needs to work on.
+Scanning Advantages of Speed and Accuracy Let's talk about what advantages a scanning-enabled

 system can give in three different types of operations.
+Bulk Operations In a bulk operation, in which little piece picking

 occurs, your biggest advantage you can boast to your customers